cos301-2019-se/Jargon/services/README.md

 # Jargon
 ## Description
-[Jargon](..) is a tool that streams opinionated data from a publicly abailable source (such as [Twitter](https://twitter.com/)) about a certain topic, parses and analyzes the data, and presents the information in a dashboard for executives to view.
+[Jargon](../) is a tool that streams opinionated data from a publicly available source (such as [Twitter](https://twitter.com/)) about a certain topic, parses and analyzes the data, and presents the information in a dashboard for executives to view.

-The project makes use of the [microservices](https://microservices.io/) architecture, and is thus comprised of multiple (8 at the moment) independently deployable services.
+The project makes use of the [microservices](https://microservices.io/) architecture, and thus comprises of multiple (8 at the moment) independently deployable services.
-More specifically, docker containers are used to streamline the development and deployment process.
+More specifically, [docker](https://www.docker.com/) containers are used to facilitate this.

 ## Contents
 * [Requirements](#requirements)